 - If you want to save a file to a network or external drive, first save the file to an internal hard drive.
 Then close the file and use Windows Explorer to copy it to the network or external drive.
-If you use CS4, you can save the file to the network using Adobe Version Cue.

 For best results when printing from Illustrator, use a PostScript printer.
 Most non-PostScript printers rely on display information, host computer resources, and proprietary printer drivers to relay print information to the printer.
 Therefore, they can take much longer to print than a PostScript printer.

 The way you work in Illustrator—especially the way you view artwork—can affect Illustrator performance.
 Here are some ways to use Illustrator features efficiently.

 Outline View hides paint attributes, displaying the artwork as unfilled paths.
 Working in Outline View can speed the display of complex artwork, such as objects containing gradients or patterns.
 Outline View can also make it easier to edit objects hidden behind other filled objects.